 Michigan’s new no-fault accident insurance legislation, passed in spring 2019, goes into effect this July.
 The impact of the changes reaches far and wide, from consumers and auto insurers to commercial carriers and health attorneys.

 Before we get into the specific changes, let’s take a quick step back in time for a little context.
 The rise of no-fault accident insurance occurred in the early 1970s, in a legal attempt to simplify the claims process, compensate accident victims in a timely and equitable manner, and limit the number of lawsuits from auto accidents.
 As a result of no-fault auto insurance, however, Michigan drivers incur some of the nation’s highest insurance premiums due to unlimited lifetime personal injury protection (PIP) coverage.
-Given those high premiums, Michigan also has one of the highest uninsured rates in the country.
+Given those high premiums (as PIP can account for half of auto insurance premiums), Michigan also has one of the highest uninsured rates in the country.

 The new Michigan no-fault reform aims to maximize coverage while providing relief in the form of lower rates and a greater number of PIP coverage options — five, to be exact — for Michigan drivers and policyholders.